basvandenberg/spiceweb/spiceweb/doc/source/tutorial1.rst

    :width: 550px
    :align: center

 The table shows different performance measures for each classifier.
-With an area under the ROC-curve (AUROC) of 0.85, the 64 *codon composition* features provided best classification performance.

 ^^^^^^^^^^^^^^^^^^
 Classifier details
 ^^^^^^^^^^^^^^^^^^

-Click on the job with the 20 *amino acid composition* features to see more detailed results.
+Click on link in the first column of the table to see more detailed results.
 At the top, some classification settings and a table with the cross-validation results are shown.

 .. image:: img/tut1_23.png
    :width: 550px